2020PB/police-brutality/reports/California.md

 ### Medic treats rubber bullet wound | June 8th

-Footage from June 8th shows a medic treating a wound on the thigh of a female protestor.
+Footage from June 8th shows a medic treating a wound on the thigh of a female protester.
 The bullet broke the skin and has caused major bruising in a circle around the point of contact.
 This is in the wake of a Mayoral ordinance for the LAPD to restrict their use of kinetic projectiles, particularly rubber bullets, and the injury is more consistent with direct, close range fire than proper use.

 tags: protester, shoot, rubber-bullet